vippsas/vipps-ecom-api/vipps-ecom-api.md

 #### Vipps not installed

-1. The landing page prompts the user for the phone number.
+1. The landing page (in the browser) prompts the user for the phone number.
 2. Vipps sends a push notification, with a notification on the landing page to continue the payment on the phone.
 3. The user accepts or rejects the payment in Vipps.